 ...

-He fell to his knees, gasping sharply.
-His hands clutched his chest, right where his heart should be.
-Fear, confusion, anxiety, and a profound sadness hit him all at once.
-He was feeling again.
-The defense mechanism had broken down, but not because of the fire.
+He fell to his knees, gasping for breath.
+He pressed his hands against his chest, right where his heart should be.
+Fear, confusion, anxiety, and a profound sadness struck him all at once.

-"To think that someone like you would end up creating something so special," the entity continued, crossing its arms (or what appeared to be its arms).
+"To think that someone like you would end up creating something so special," the entity continued, crossing its arms—or what appeared to be its arms.

 "Who are you?
 What is this place?
 Are you God?"